dyenaan/ENSF409Group30/README.md

 <h2> Tests </h2>

 Along with the program, tests are provided from the following classes: Algorithm, Family, Order, Person, and OutputToFile.
-These tests
+These tests are provided to check if the functionality of each class works properly or not.